 What to do With Unused Needles

 Daily injections are a part of life for most surrogates.
-In the majority of surrogate medical cycles we will ask our surrogates to administer one intramuscular shot per day over the course of the first ten to twelve weeks of the pregnancy.
+In the majority of surrogate medical cycles, the IVF doctor will ask our surrogates to administer one intramuscular shot per day over the course of the first ten to twelve weeks of the pregnancy.
 This necessitates the need for you to keep a large inventory of syringes and needles on hand during the medical cycle.

 These needles and syringes are the property of your intended parents, as they purchased them for your use during the medical cycle of their surrogacy.
 No matter what you choose to do with the unused medical supplies and medications, this decision should be cleared with your intended parents first.

 That said, there are a few common options for disposing of all of those unneeded needles and syringes.

 Some surrogates and their intended parents will opt to send the unused medical supplies back to the pharmacy from which they were purchased.
 If this is the wish of your intended parents, you’ll want to call the pharmacy in advance to see if any restocking fees exist, if they’ll accept the return of sharps, and how to ship the items safely.

 Perhaps the most common choice is simply disposal, as you’ll need to dispose of your used sharps anyway.
 In this case it is important to open the sharps and deposit them into the sharps container as opposed to simply placing them into the trash.
 You’ll also want to find a location that offers sharps disposal.
 In many cases local pharmacies, fire stations, or public health centers will offer disposal services.
 From time to time there may be a fee associated with disposal of sharps.

 Donate Them Responsibly